Last Updated on August 31, 2025 by Edward Harris

 Preventive benefits, such as routine annual physicals, mammograms, and OBGYN visits are required to be included with no waiting period or out-of-pocket cost.
 This feature is often very beneficial, especially if coverage is only kept for a few months, regardless of the reason(s) the plan is terminated.
 Many diagnostic tests and services are also considered preventative, and service is provided with no out-of-pocket cost.
 Many carriers offer copays (without a deductible) on non-preventative x-rays, lab tests, and additional diagnostic tests.

-The “family glitch” was fixed last year, and it now provides many families with new eligibility for federal subsidies.
+The “family glitch” was fixed two years ago, and it now provides many families with new eligibility for federal subsidies.
 The more lenient interpretation now bases the affordability of an employee-sponsored medical plan for all family members, instead of only the employee of the company.
-If coverage costs less than 8.39% of the family household income, the plan is considered “affordable.”
-Last year, it was 9.12%.
+If 2026 coverage costs less than 9.96% of the family household income, the plan is considered “affordable.”
+Last year, it was 9.02%.
 The lowest-cost plan must also meet the minimum value standard.
+These percentages have been increasing each of the last three years.

 Healthcare Reform Changes Continue

-Individual plans are usually a less expensive option and you no longer have to medically qualify.
+Individual plans are usually a less expensive option, and you no longer have to medically qualify.
 There is sometimes a small risk to consumers if a carrier “pulls out” of the state where you live.
 For example, Aetna stopped offering individual coverage in Indiana, although very few customers were affected since their premiums were so high.
 Since Aetna’s withdraw from the Hoosier State, Anthem began offering coverage again.
+The number of counties that offer coverage has also increased.